dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

         of the magnitude of field effects. thus, wherever people are directing their attention, other people are sure to look.

+### (Dilineate Love and Fear in terms of relations between subjects/objects)

 - depending on qualities of the object of fear and the personality of the person experiencing it, the object may exert magnetism on their attention or they may feel repulsed by it.
   - to objects that trigger mild fear or disease, many people condition themselves to not examine those types of things. they won't direct their attention towards that and condition themselves to become unconscious to it. if the object is worthy of your fear or is associated with risk of high-impact events, .... (then that's stupid, isn't it?)
     - some objects trigger fear or unease about some quality related to the person experiencing it. it's not the object, per se, but the subjective associations that provoke the fear or distress response. they are responding to something internal .... (and that's stupid, isn't it?)
       - in these causes, there is usually disruption of the person's projection on the field of attention, resulting in mild turbulent effects on their cognition, but they can't exactly fight & flight from themselves, can they?
           - how they respond to this instability of cognition after being triggered by association to themselves says a lot about their personality, their psychology and their